Naval Long Service and Good Conduct Medal (1830): Award criteria

 The medal could be awarded to selected Royal Navy and Royal Marines ratings after altogether 21 years of service and irreproachable behaviour, counted from the man’s twentieth birthday for Navy ratings and from his eighteenth for Marines.
-Service was usually non-continuous as a result of the then current enlistment practice.
+Seamens' service was usually non-continuous as a result of the then current enlistment practice.

 Before 1853 and when the country was not at war, the Royal Navy was a part-time establishment, commissioned officers excepted.
 In the case of ratings, only a few seamen gunners were allowed to enlist full-time from 1832, when they were offered renewable five-year or seven-year engagements, while all other ratings were casually enlisted.

 A rating, referring to the seaman's rate or task on the ship, was enlisted onto a ship's complement when the ship was commissioned.
 The medal was awarded according to a quota system to only a few selected and qualified ratings of a ship's company, with the number of awards based on the total complement of the ship, and only when the ship was decommissioned and its ratings paid off at the end of a period of time, usually a minimum of three years.
 Along with the medal, a recipient was paid a gratuity of £15 for petty officers or sergeants Royal Marines, and £5 for seamen and marines.

 As a result of the quota system for award, only a small number of medals could be awarded each time a ship was decommissioned.
 In general, about one in one hundred ratings of a ship's complement, upon recommendation by the Captain, was awarded the medal upon decommissioning.
 Many eligible men who had the time qualification did not receive the medal if the ship they had been serving on was too small to justify medals for all of its qualified ratings and many recipients were therefore considered lucky if they managed to receive the medal.
 During the eighteen years it was in use, only approximately 740 of these medals were awarded.

 Officers were ineligible for the medal and it was only awarded to Warrant Officers on rare occasions.